Image CDN - Speed Up the Delivery of Your Most Important Asset

 Images are an integral part of the web today and are used in all sorts of different ways.
 They say a picture is worth a thousand words.
 Well, that is probably true, as long as they don’t slow down your website to the point where you are losing visitors.
-When it comes to optimizing your site, images are generally the number one asset you should spend time on figuring out how to reduce in size and deliver in a more efficient and optimal way.
+When it comes to optimizing your website, images are generally the most important asset you should spend time on figuring out how to reduce in size and deliver in a more efficient way.
 Using an image CDN, such as KeyCDN, can significantly reduce the latency of your image delivery.
 This allows your images to be delivered much faster all around the world.

-We have been talking a lot about website optimization lately and recently interviewed 20+ web performance experts to see what their recommendations and advice was.
-We got some great responses from knowledge experts who work in the industry every day, such as Jeff Atwood (co-founder of Stack Exchange) and Patrick Meenan (creator of WebPageTest).
+We have been talking a lot about website optimization lately and have interviewed many web performance experts to get their recommendations and advice.
+We received great responses from experts who work in the industry every day, such as Jeff Atwood (co-founder of Stack Exchange and Discourse) and Patrick Meenan (creator of WebPageTest).
 If you haven’t had a chance to read it yet, we recommend taking some time to go through it as there was a lot of great applicable information that was shared.

-Not to our surprise, the 46% of the experts said that the number one priority or focus should be on image optimization!
-And over half of them mentioned the importance of decreasing your overall page weight.
-And the easiest way to decrease page weight?
+Not to our surprise, 46% of the experts said that the number one priority or focus should be on image optimization!
+Furthermore, over half of them mentioned the importance of decreasing your overall page weight.
+Do you know the easiest way to decrease page weight?
 You guessed it, images.
-Here are just a few of their responses.
+Here are just a few of their responses:

 A big focus for our performance team is (and will continue to be) optimizing images.
 The average page is around 2200kb and around 1440kb are images which means that’s a good target for the biggest performance wins.
 There are a number of file types out there that can help in image compression (*cough* WebP *cough*) and they are underutilized… - Matt Shull